 How much have you spent at a gas station filling tires in the past 10 years?
 I can’t calculate it, but I know I cringe every time I finish filling my tires and the compressor is still running.
 It feels like flushing money down the toilet.
 So there was no hesitation when I had the chance to work on this Kohree tire inflator review.

-A portable tire inflator is great for RVers, but also useful for every day life.
+A portable tire inflator for RV use is incredible, but also useful for every day life.
 I’ve used ours to top off bike tires and even tire pressures in my partner’s truck several times.
 It’s a great addition to your road trip packing checklist, even if you’re not camping along the way.
 Tire pressure mismanagement is a leading cause of tire blowouts.

 As someone who has lost days to blowouts on long road trips, I can personally attest to the importance of avoiding them at all costs.
 Keeping a portable tire inflator or air compressor in your vehicle makes it easy to top off pressures or deflate tires on especially hot days—like that time it was 117℉ outside of Vegas when my trailer tire blew…not fun!

-My bottom line is that all road trippers and RV campers should own a portable tire inflator or an air compressor.
+My bottom line is that all road trippers and RV campers should own a portable tire inflator for camping and everyday use.
 But don’t sleep on the benefits of a tire inflator for your home-based adventures, too.
 It’s the best portable tool for keeping the tires on your mountain bikes, rolling carts, and other recreation equipment at the recommended PSI.

 But how does the Kohree compressor stack up?